Home » Tutorials » AWS Tutorials » AWS – Placement Groups

 It shows instances that are placed into a partition placement group with three partitions — Partition 1Partition 2, and Partition 3.
 Each partition comprises multiple instances.
 The instances in a partition do not share racks with the instances in the other partitions, allowing you to contain the impact of a single hardware failure to only the associated partition.

-Related: AWS - Cloud Computing
+Related: AWS - Introduction

 Partition Placement Group - my tech mint